nosovk/flowershow/content/NA/Sales/girls.md

 To build robust search we propose to use [Meilisearch](https://www.meilisearch.com/), which has built in [integration](https://www.meilisearch.com/blog/strapi-v4-plugin-meilisearch) with strapi.
 It allows making typo tolerant, facet search.
 Like: blond [x], height > 170 cm, age < 30, description contains: RHCP etc. Comparing to typical solutions.
 Its more typo tolerant.

 ## Analytics
 We suggest logging all user events to [bigquery](https://cloud.google.com/bigquery) for further analysys.
 Its a long term, uncapped storage, where we can store all events that are produced by our users.
 And we can build dashboards or reports using BI tools.
-We recommend to stick to [Metabase](https://www.metabase.com/), because its easy to use for non-technical staff, and also It's easy to embed reports.
+We recommend to stick to [Metabase](https://www.metabase.com/), because it's easy to use for non-technical staff, and also It's easy to embed reports.

 ## Admin Panel
 Also it's a good idea to move admin to some hidden technical domain, admin panel should be used for managing user statuses and payments (strapi is about content, but not about accounting).